GroupLima/SAR-Repo/brief.md

 ___
 ### TARGET AUDIENCE AND INTENDED USAGE (rebekah)

-The primary audience of the webpage and search tool includes academic researchers and students with specific interest in the topic.
-The secondary audience includes non-specialists who have a general interest in the records and transcripts.
+The key demographic of the webpage and search tool will consist of users aged 18 and above with a range of technological skills and experiences.
+The primary audience includes academic researchers and students with specific interests in the subject material.
+The secondary audience includes non-specialists who have a general interest in records and transcripts.
+To ensure that the webpage and search tool are accessible to all, steps will be taken to create a usable and accessible user interface with clear directions and instructions.

-We will keep in mind that some of these users are novices at technology.

-- experts in the field, but may be novice technology users
+The webpage and search tool will be used to search and navigate the Aberdeen registers, a valuable historical resource.
+The webpage will access the search tool and information about the tool and registers.
+It will also include external links to the University of Aberdeen registers page (https://www.abdn.ac.uk/riiss/projects/aberdeen-registers-online-213.php) and the Aberdeen registers blog page (https://aberdeenregisters.org/blog/).
+The search tool will be able to search the registers for keywords, phrases and expressions and filter language, spelling variant, volume, page, paragraph, date and entry ID.

 ___
 ### FUNCTIONAL REQUIREMENTS (holly)